CPK Insurance

 How to Save on Professional Liability Insurance

 To manage professional liability insurance cost in Georgia, focus first on the details carriers actually price: coverage limits, deductibles, claims history, location, industry risk profile, and endorsements.
-Because the state average is $54 to $252 per month, small changes in structure can move your quote materially.
+Small changes in structure can move your quote materially.
 A higher deductible can reduce premium, but only if your business can handle the out-of-pocket amount if a claim is made.
 Keeping a clean claims history matters as well, because prior professional errors or client claims can push pricing upward.

 Location also matters.
 Georgia’s elevated hurricane risk and above-average premium index can influence underwriting, so firms in exposed areas should quote early and provide clear details about business continuity, client concentration, and project controls.
 Finally, make sure the policy fits the work you perform now, not last year’s version of the business.
 Underinsuring a growing firm can cost more later than paying for the right limits up front.